-Wingsurfing, and the more advanced wingfoiling, is the latest watersports craze to hit our local waters and it couldn’t be easier to get involved.
+Wingsurfing, and the more advanced wingfoiling, are the latest watersports to hit your local waters and getting involved couldn’t be easier.

-The RYA launched its new WINGsurfing training scheme earlier this year.
-The four progressive courses are aimed at introducing complete beginners to wingsurfing and developing the skills needed to take flight and wingfoil with confidence.
+To help encourage and introduce complete beginners to wingsurfing, the RYA launched its new Wing Training Scheme in 2021.
+With four progressive courses to develop all the skills needed to take flight and wingfoil with confidence.

 The only real difference is the board.
 Wingsurfing uses a plain board, whereas wingfoiling uses a board with a hydrofoil attached underneath.

 Wingsurfing is a great entry-level introduction.
-It’s slower, easy to learn and requires less technique than wingfoiling.
+It’s slower and easier to learn, requiring less technique than wingfoiling.
 No previous watersports experience is necessary, making it a great option for all abilities and ages.

-If you want to progress to wingfoiling you’ll need a board and foil specifically designed for wingfoiling.
-Understanding how the foil works and more importantly how to control it takes practice, but with a little tuition you’ll be up and taking your first flights before you know it.
+Those wanting to progress to wingfoiling will need a board and foil specifically designed for wingfoiling.
+Understanding how the foil works and more importantly learning how to control it takes practice, but with a little tuition you’ll take flight in no time.

-The best thing about dinghy sailing, windsurfing and now wingsurfing is that you don’t need any prior watersports experience to get started.
-Mastering the basics of wingsurfing is incredibly easy and anyone can give it a go.
-I recently met a 79-year-old who was loving the new challenge!
+The best thing about dinghy sailing, windsurfing, and winging is that no prior watersports experience is needed.
+Mastering the basics is incredibly easy and anyone can give it a go.
+We recently met a 79-year-old who was loving the new challenge!

-Windsurfers may find wingsurfing a little more difficult in very light winds as you have to hold the wing above your head with very little power assisting you.
-But once the breeze picks up, wingsurfing potentially has a quicker learning curve and many people will find it easier to progress.
+In lighter winds, windsurfers may find wingsurfing more challenging as you have to hold the wing above your head with very little power assisting you.
+But once the breeze picks up, wingsurfing has a potentially quicker learning curve, with many finding it much easier to progress.

-As is the case when trying anything new, it’s a good idea to take some lessons to help set the foundations and enhance your progression.
-Our instructors know all the tricks and tips to get you winging across the water in no time.
+As is the case when trying anything new, taking lessons with a qualified instructor is always a good idea to help set foundations and enhance your progression.

-Once you’ve mastered the basics, you’ll increase your confidence winging upwind and improving your tacking and gybing in a similar timeframe (Improve your Wingsurfing).
+Once you’ve mastered the basics, you’ll increase your confidence winging upwind and improve your tacking and gybing in a similar timeframe.

-As is the case for most watersports when you’re just starting out, the flatter the water the better.
-Ideally you’ll want a nice cross shore wind too.
+As is the case for most watersports when starting out, the flatter the water the better.
+Ideally, you’ll want a nice cross shore wind too.

 You can get wingsurfing in as little as 5kts of wind, any less and it’s a real shoulder work out!
 As your skill and technique improves you can head out in stronger winds, up to about 15kts for beginners.